type-ruby/type-ruby.github.io/docs/learn/functions/optional-rest-parameters.md

 )
 ```

-The type annotation `**conditions: String | Integer` means "zero or more keyword arguments with String or Integer values collected into a hash".
+The type annotation `**conditions: Hash<Symbol, String | Integer>` means "zero or more keyword arguments with String or Integer values collected into a hash".

 ## Required Keyword Arguments